urvalla/yardbirds/README.md

-# OpenUrvalla Solidity
+# Yardbirds Solidity

-OpenUrvalla is a library for writing flexible modular [Smart Contract](https://en.wikipedia.org/wiki/Smart_contract) applications on Ethereum.
+Yardbirds is a library for writing flexible modular [Smart Contract](https://en.wikipedia.org/wiki/Smart_contract) applications on Ethereum.

-OpenUrvalla is based on [OpenZeppelin](https://github.com/OpenZeppelin/openzeppelin-solidity) library and provides modificated and extended contracts to cover surtain usecases.
+Yardbirds is based on [OpenZeppelin](https://github.com/OpenZeppelin/openzeppelin-solidity) library and provides modificated and extended contracts to cover surtain usecases.

 * Decentralised smart-contract based applications should be upgradable and mantainable just like any other application
 * Upgradability and mantainablity can be achieved by modularity